zacheidex/An-Efficient-3D-Latent-Diffusion-Model-for-T1-contrast-Enhanced-MRI-Generation/README.md

 ## Notes for new users

-- These scripts assume your volumes are already **preprocessed** into a consistent 3D grid (orientation/spacing/size).
+- These scripts assume your volumes are already **preprocessed** into a consistent 3D grid (256x256x192).
-- If you run out of GPU memory, reduce `diffusion_train.batch_size` and/or the UNet `channels` in `config/config_train_16g.json`.
+- VAE checkpoint is downloadable here.

 ---
 ## Citation

-If you use this code or the pretrained models in academic work, please cite the following paper:
+If you found this code or work helpful, please cite the following paper:

 ```bibtex
 @article{eidex2025efficient3dlatentdiffusion,